 Dr Holm will present on Thursday 16 September 2021 at 14.30 pm AEST.

 ABOUT THE PRESENTER

 Dr Rob Holm

-Robert is an expert geologist with an extensive and diverse background encompassing both the minerals and oil and gas sectors.
-He specialises in structural geology, drawing on experience ranging from Archean Gold systems to recent and actively forming analogues across the SW Pacific, to investigate mineral systems across multiple spatial and temporal scales.
-Robert also has expertise in unravelling the metallogenesis and prospectivity of complex tectonic settings through multidisciplinary methods that include, but are not limited to, structural geology and geodynamics, geophysical interpretation, petrology, geochemistry and isotope systematics, and geochronology.
-He uses these skills coupled with strong analytical and problem-solving skills to deliver integrated geological solutions in project generation and deposit targeting.
-Robert also draws from experience exceeding 10 years in geoscience training and education that has gained recognition and multiple awards to offer workshops and training programs that can be developed to cater for the specific needs of a client.
+Robert Holm (BSc Hons, PGDip EngGeol, PhD, MAIG) is a Senior Geoscientist at CSA Global with a diverse background encompassing both the minerals and oil and gas sectors.
+He specialises in structural geology, drawing on experience ranging from Archean gold systems to recent and actively forming analogues across the Southwest Pacific, to investigate mineral systems across multiple spatial and temporal scales.
+Robert has expertise in unravelling the metallogenesis and prospectivity of complex tectonic settings through multidisciplinary methods coupled with strong analytical and problem-solving skills to deliver integrated geological solutions in project generation and deposit targeting

 Click here to connect with our presenter.

 View AEGC 2021 programme.